ʼһ

 How have farmers protected their crop in the past?

 Historically, farmers have protected their crop by using neonicotinoids seed treatments.
-These seed treatments protect the crop during the early stages of establishment when it is at its most vulnerable to aphid attack.
+These seed treatments protected the crop during the early stages of establishment when it was most vulnerable to aphid attack.

-Since 2019 farmers have had no access to neonicotinoid seed treatments and therefore are limited in how they protect their sugar beet crop.
-Foliar sprays can be used on sugar beet during the first 12 weeks.
-However, many of the active ingredients in these sprays, which can provide a certain level of protection, are not being re-authorised for use on farm.
-This means that growers are often unable to manage the risk.
+Since 2019, farmers have had no access to neonicotinoid seed treatments and have been limited in the extent to which they have been able protect their sugar beet crops.
+Foliar sprays offer a certain level of protection during the first 12 weeks of growth.
+However, many of the active ingredients in these sprays are not being re-authorised for use on farm, leaving growers increasingly unable to manage the threat posed by significant aphid pressure.

-NFU Sugar and British Sugar, with valuable technical support from the BBRO, applied for an emergency authorisation to use Cruiser SB on sugar beet seed for the 2021 crop.
-A condition of approval was that use of Cruiser SB would only be permitted if the Rothamsted Annual Aphid Forecast projected a particular threshold of aphid pressure.
+Following the catastrophic losses of 2020, NFU Sugar and British Sugar, with valuable technical support from the BBRO (British Beet Research Organisation), applied for an emergency authorisation for the use of Cruiser SB on sugar beet seed for the 2021 crop.
+The authorisation was sought and approved on the basis that the use of Cruiser SB would only be permitted if the independent, scientifically robust Rothamsted Annual Aphid Forecast projected a particular severity of aphid pressure.

-Similar conditions were attached to the Emergency Authorisation granted for the use of Cruiser SB on sugar beet seed in 2022.
-This time the model forecast an incidence of 68.9% and its use was triggered.
-In 2022, seed treatments coupled with timely sprays all contributed to decreasing the incidence of virus yellows in the sugar beet crop.
+Similar conditions were attached to the emergency authorisations granted for the use of Cruiser SB on sugar beet seed in the following years (2022 – 2024).
+In each of these years, the aphid pressure projected by the Rothamsted Annual Aphid Forecast surpassed the threshold set to trigger its use, and seed treatments coupled with timely sprays all contributed to decreasing the incidence of Virus Yellows in the sugar beet crop.

 Return to top